AndroidPillars/Dart/DartInDetail.md

 ## Scope

+- The scope is a concept that refers to where values can be accessed or referenced.
 - Dart uses curly braces {} to determine the scope of variables.
-- Types -> Method Scope, Global Scope.
+- Types -> Method Scope, Global Scope, Lexical Scope.

 __Example (Method Scope)__